 When it comes to writing a solid melody , it's essential to think about the shape of your melodic line.
 After all, melody isn't just about pitch: one of the most overlooked concepts of building a strong song is understanding the importance of a well-paced and shaped melody.

-Thankfully, we've put together a complete guide on melodic contour and movement so that you can create stronger songs.
+We've put together this complete guide on melodic contour and movement so that you can write better songs .
 Let's jump into it!